jwstegemann/fritz2/www/src/pages/docs/20_Fundamentals.md

 How is this reactive?
 Here is a simplified answer to this question: The store holds some `Flow` which literally resembles some real flow, as inside the flow some data is transported to a drain.
 The drain in this case is a well-defined node inside the DOM of your browser, which is created by the `render` call.
+Every time the stored data changes, the new data will be applied to the rendering code, which then creates a new dom subtree accordingly.

-So the call of render onto some flow *connects* the store with some node of the DOM.
+So the call of render onto some flow *connects* the store with some node of the DOM: The so called "mount-point".

 Now the *"magic"* can happen: Every time the data inside the store changes, the new value will appear at the target node and change the whole subtree based upon the code you write inside the `render` functions parameter.